An Expert’s Guide to Arches National Park Photography

 One advantage to being a local is knowing all about Arches National Park photography during every season and all types of weather and light conditions.

-Keep reading for Arches National Park photo tips, a list of best photo spots and the camera gear you’ll need to take pictures at Arches!
+Use this Arches National Park travel guide with photo tips, a list of best photo spots, and the camera gear you’ll need to take pictures at Arches!

 We have a printed Camera Gear Checklist to help us pack all the equipment we need – that way we don’t forget anything!

-- Camera Bag: Protecting your camera from the sand and dust at Arches is essential.
-Using a camera backpack is so nice for hiking too. → We LOVE Lowepro camera backpacks.
+- Camera Backpack: Protecting your camera from the sand and dust in Arches is essential.
+Using a camera backpack is so nice for hiking too.

-- Neutral density filter: There can be extreme differences in light at Arches around the various rock structures.
-To compensate for this variance of light you’ll need to use a neutral density filter. → Check out the Kase magnetic filters we use!
+- Graduated neutral density filter: There can be extreme differences in light around the various rock structures.
+To compensate for this variance of light you’ll need to use a GND filter.

-- Camera cleaning kit: You’ll want a field cleaning kit to remove dust that WILL get on your lens at Arches.
-NOTE: this is not for cleaning the sensor.
+- Camera cleaning kit: You’ll want to remove dust that WILL get on your lens – this is NOT for cleaning the sensor.

-- 8. Headlamp: For the best sunrise, sunset or night sky shots at Arches National Park, you’ll be navigating in the dark.
-Use a flashlight or headlamp to light your way from the parking lot to your spot.
+- Headlamp with a red light: For the best sunrise, sunset or night sky shots, you’ll be navigating in the dark.
+Use a headlamp to light your way from the parking lot to your spot.
 Wearing a headlamp allows you to set up your equipment without having to hold a flashlight.
-Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area taking long exposure shots. → Check out these headlamps with the red light!
+Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area taking long exposure shots.

 Arches National Park is a few miles north of Moab, Utah.
 The park has over 2,000 natural stone arches, hundreds of stone pinnacles rising into the sky, immense rock fins and large balanced rocks.